Thursday, June 29, 2023

 17 Jars of Strawberry Jam

-Saturday, May 27, we rode to Point Mallard to the Hot Air Balloon Festival didn't see any balloons but saw lots of tractors, food vendors, and vendors.
-Was cool this morning and rained a little but it sure warmed up fast.
-We talked to a man from Cullman there enjoying the festival.
-The festival sure was spread out so lots of walking.
+Saturday, May 27, we rode to Point Mallard to the Hot Air Balloon Festival.
+We didn't see any balloons, but we did see lots of tractors, food vendors, and other vendors.
+It was cool this morning, and it rained a little, but it warmed up quickly.
+We spoke to a man from Cullman who was enjoying the festival.
+The festival was spread out, so there was a lot of walking.
 We missed the car show.

 The only hot Air Balloons we saw